 Pricing for both types of countertop varies because both are sourced overseas.
 All of these products are container-shipped across oceans, and this is dependent on petroleum prices.
 Tariffs and other factors can also affect pricing.

 These are not products that lend themselves to do-it-yourself installation, except for small bathroom vanity countertops.
 Granite and quartz are very heavy materials, and even a relatively small 36-inch countertop weighs close to 100 pounds.
 It is best to have a pro fabricate and install your countertop.
-If you do choose to do it yourself, granite and quartz countertops are installed in exactly the same fashion.
-If you are spending the money for either costly material, it does not make sense to take risks on DIY installation.
+If you do choose to do it yourself, granite and quartz countertops are installed in the same fashion.
+If you are spending the money on either costly material, it does not make sense to take risks on DIY installation.

 Maintenance and Durability

 There is a decided advantage here to quartz over granite, though both materials are very durable.
 Granite is a relatively porous stone that requires sealing upon installation, then period sealing on an ongoing basis.
 And granite slabs may have inherent flaws that make them prone to cracking.
 Quartz, on the other hand, does not require sealing, thanks to the resins used in the fabrication of the slabs; and the material is uniform throughout, which means it rarely cracks.

 The resins in quartz countertops make them considerably more resistant to staining than granite.
 By some reports, quartz is also less susceptible to harboring bacteria, again thanks to the resins that make the surface less porous.